-Observed by purpose, the prices of energy and food had the largest positive contribution to inflation.
-Observed by basic consumption groups, the largest contribution to the growth of total consumer prices was given by the growth of food and non-alcoholic beverages (1.4 p.p.), transport (0.9 p.p.), and the growth of prices of housing, water, electricity, gas and other fuels (0.7 p.p.).
+Observed by purpose, energy and food prices had the biggest negative contribution to inflation.

+Observed according to basic consumption groups, the biggest contribution to the growth of total consumer prices was made by the increase in the price of food and non-alcoholic beverages, transport, and the increase in the prices of housing, water, electricity, gas and other fuels.